The Tahitian Affair

 She nodded and he took her hand, kissed it and instructed her how to find him.

 Tanya was already used to wandering around in her bikini, never a thought to wearing clothing ever again.
 She removed her bra top while snorkeling and tanning.
 The island had embraced her.
 She had never felt such freedom.The sea and the white sand and the incredible living lagoon were her companions, and she dreamed of tonight when she would find Philippe.

 Next morning she hired a small canoe with a balancier and paddled out into the main channel.
 She was diving deep because she could see the white sand through the clear water.
-A large conch lay on the sandy bottom, and she was determined to dive for it.
-The water was deeper than she had calculated.
-It was a challenge to hold her breath long enough to bring it up alone at such a depth.
+It was a large conch that lay on the sandy bottom that beckoned her.
+She was determined to dive for it.
+The water was deeper than she had calculated and it was a challenge to hold her breath long enough to bring it up alone from such a depth.

 She spent more than an hour diving and hadn’t realized how exhausted she was when she finally won the conch and paddled back to shore with her treasure.

 Tanya slept the rest of the afternoon and into the evening.
 Richard was probably at the bar, drinking as usual.
 When she woke her sunburn was stinging.
 She slathered herself with aloe and coconut oil, then lay down once more with her novel.

 She woke again remembering her date with Philippe, wrapped herself in her pareo, and slipped out of the room.
 Richard was face down on his side of the bed snoring.

 It was getting dark, but a moon was rising, a beautiful full moon that sighed with its weight above the horizon.
 Its light shown on a man moving toward her.
 He was dark and slender, wearing nothing but a loincloth like the islanders.